notnotnescap/mntm-asset-packer/README.md

 # Auto Asset Packer For Flipper Zero
- An attempt to automate the asset packer script even further
+ An attempt to improve the asset packer script to make it more accessible and easier to use.

+# This is a work in progress and nothing really works yet.

 # Setup